 Selling your app idea isn’t impossible, but we wouldn’t recommend you count on it.
 Instead, our recommendation is that if you really think you’re onto something, you try to build a business out of it.
 So how do you do that?

 How Do You Turn an Idea Into an App?

-In our experience, the best way to make an app idea valuable is to turn it into a profitable app.
+In our experience, the best way to make an app idea valuable is to actually build it and launch in the app store.
 But how do you do this?